CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.1.4.0.sec=any person that—

-2.1.4.1.sec=collects, creates, processes, uses, retains, or discloses personal data of fewer than 10,000 individuals and devices during any 12-month period, or has 5 or fewer employees; and
+2.1.4.1.sec=collects, creates, processes, uses, retains, or discloses {personal_data} of fewer than 10,000 individuals and devices during any 12-month period, or has 5 or fewer employees; and

-2.1.4.2.sec=does not knowingly collect, use, retain, or disclose any information that is linked with personal data and includes, or relates directly to, that individual’s medical history; national origin; sexual orientation; gender identity; religious beliefs or affiliation; income, assets, or liabilities; precise geolocation information; unique biometric data; or Social Security number.
+2.1.4.2.sec=does not knowingly collect, use, retain, or disclose any information that is linked with {personal_data} and includes, or relates directly to, that individual’s medical history; national origin; sexual orientation; gender identity; religious beliefs or affiliation; income, assets, or liabilities; precise geolocation information; unique biometric data; or Social Security number.

 2.1.4.3.sec=notwithstanding the foregoing, any person that is {a_covered_entity} solely because of clause (ii) shall be {a_covered_entity} only with regard to the data described in clause (ii).